-Amount of “virgin plastic” used: They pride themselves on using only virgin plastic in their composite deck materials.
-They use a variety of cellulose materials, wood flour ,and pure plastic resins instead of recycled materials.
+Amount of “virgin plastic” used: Timber Tech prides themselves on using only virgin plastic in their composite deck materials.
+They use a variety of cellulose materials, wood flour, and pure plastic resins instead of recycled materials.

 The shape of the planks: Depending on which Timber Tech line you go with, the bottom of the boards will either have a series of very deep channels on the underside (Floorizon)… or the planks will have a solid core of equal depth from top to bottom — like “regular” wood boards do (Twin Finish and Earthwood).

-Color choices: They have a number of color choices, and it sounds like they add a new color or feature to their product lines every year or so.
+Color choices: TimberTech has a number of color choices, and it sounds like they add a new color or feature to their product lines every year or so.
 They have some of the most “natural” looking wood colors as well, like Walnut and Teak.

-Natural vs fake looking boards: Their the Earthwood line is surprisingly quite natural looking, especially when it fades a bit over time!
+Natural vs fake looking boards: TimberTech’s Legacy Collection is surprisingly quite natural looking, especially when it fades a bit over time!
 At the same time, the embossing itself isn’t as “obvious” — it seems more ingrained into the plank, rather than simply on the surface.
-(Though I know for a fact that it’s only applied to the surface and topped with a “finish”.)
+(Though I know for a fact that it’s only applied to the surface and topped with a “finish.”)
 On the other end of the spectrum, the Floorizon boards — and colors — look like fiberglass or durable plastic boards (such as for use a

 round pools) rather than resembling wood boards in any way.

-Matching rails and posts: For the Floorizon and Twin Finish planks, you get perfectly matching posts and rails to complete your deck.
-But for the Earthwood line, you get a classier high-end plastic/pvc product that actually looks more like metal because it’s so well-constructed.
-But, if you prefer a different look, you could get posts & rails on your own.
+Matching rails and posts: With TimberTech, you get perfectly matching posts and rails to complete your deck — you can choose from composite or aluminum posts & railings.
+Specifically for the Earthwood Evolutions line, you get a classier high-end plastic/pvc product that actually looks more like metal because it’s so well-constructed.
+If you prefer a different look, you could get posts & rails on your own.
 You could even paint the posts & rails if you like (…but then you’d have the upkeep with that painted surface).

-Warranty: Their 25 year warranty guarantees against termites, checking, splitting, decay, rot and splintering.
+Warranty: TimberTech’s 25 year warranty guarantees against termites, checking, splitting, decay, rot and splintering.
 It may also be fully transferable to a new owner, if you sell your house.

-Cost: On average, $5 a square foot is a ballpark figure for the Floorizon and TwinFinish decks.
-It’s closer to $6 a square foot for their Earthwood line (…plus installation, if you don’t do it yourself).
+Cost: On average, $5 a square foot is a ballpark figure for TimberTech decking (…plus installation, if you don’t do it yourself).

 The Dirt Test: The TimberTech planks should not be placed directly on the ground, or near dirt or moisture of any kind.

-The Key Test: Scratching a key fairly deeply on the TimberTech products was barely noticeable until you tried it on the Earthwood line.
-I’m told that light scratches would fade over time and become less noticeable.
+The Key Test: Scratching a key fairly deeply on the TimberTech products was barely noticeable until I tried it on the Earthwood Evoutions line.
+I’m told that light scratches will fade over time and become less noticeable.
 Deep scratches could be covered up with a Minwax Stain Marker.
 (More on that later.)
-Overall, a series of scratches might be more noticeable than one would like with TimberTech’s Earthwood line.
+Overall, a series of scratches might be more noticeable than one would like with TimberTech’s Earthwood Evolutions line.
 For the record, they did not think that my 80 lb dog’s toenails repeatedly walking (and running) on this product would result in obvious scratches.